GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

     certutil -f -dspublish certfile4.cer subca
     certutil -f -dspublish certfile4.cer NTAuthca
     ```
-    Note that you will need to run the `certutil -f -dspublish `_certfile_ ` subca` command for every certificate between the leaf's issuer and the root CA, where _certfile_ is one of the certificate files you created during exporting.
-In our illustration above, there are 3 SubCAs, plus an additional that represents the issuer, `NTAuthca`.
-That certificate also needs to be added as a SubCA.
+    Note that you will need to run the `certutil -f -dspublish `_certfile_ ` subca` command
+    for every certificate between the leaf's issuer and the root CA, where _certfile_ is
+    one of the certificate files you created during exporting.
+In our illustration above,
+    there are 3 SubCAs, plus an additional that represents the issuer, `NTAuthca`.
+That
+    certificate needs to be added both as an `NTAuthca` _and_ a `SubCA`.

 1. Run the following PowerShell commands on the domain controller: